 photo credit: TreeChangeDolls

 How comfortable do you feel when you see yourself show up in the mirror?
-We will tackle the shame so many of us feel about our bodies in my next eCourse, “Comfortable in Your Own Skin” (running just in time for you to enjoy as the kids go back to school!
-8/25-9/4).
-Join Dale and me for these 10 days of learning to appreciate the body God gave you.
+We tackle the shame so many of us feel about our bodies in our eCourse, “Comfortable in Your Own Skin” .
+Join Dale and me for these 14 days of learning to appreciate the body God gave you.

 Today’s post is written by Savvy Wolfson, a Freedom Builders in our community.
 Savvy’s tenacious grip on spiritual formation means she faithfully tackles hard question like, “Why do I hate looking at myself in the mirror?”
 I asked her to share a formation exercise, one that I also practice, with us.
 You’ll notice that she begins by taking inventory of social media.
-We’ll practice taking similar inventory in Comfortable in Your Own Skin starting next Thursday.
+We practice taking similar inventory in Comfortable in Your Own Skin.

 A while back, I did something I rarely do.